apuravchauhan/spring-ssl-nginx-tut/README.md

 # spring-ssl-nginx-tut
-Sample project to go with my medium tutorial for configuring SSL +NGINX
+Sample Spring boot based project to go with my medium tutorial for configuring SSL +NGINX

 Read it here:

 https://medium.com/@apuravchauhan/securing-tomcat-running-behind-nginx-as-reverse-proxy-load-balancer-c2a313602669